pawelgrzybek/jamstack-cdk-comments/README.md

 ### Bootstrap an environment

-If you haven't already, you need to [bootstrap an environment](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) to be able to deploy AWS CDK apps.
+If you haven't already, then you need to [bootstrap an environment](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) to be able to deploy AWS CDK apps.
 This process will create required resources (Amazon S3 bucket for storing files and IAM roles that grant permissions needed to perform deployments) and needs to be done per environment (a combination of an AWS account and region).

 ```
 cdk bootstrap